These 4 Tips Will Save Space In Your Granny Flat Design

-Unfortunately, traditional spice dispensers are almost impossible to store efficiently.
-They can’t be stacked or neatly tucked into corners, so you’re often left lining them up individually.
-You’d be surprised at how much precious cabinet space this takes up.
+But individual spice dispensers are almost impossible to store efficiently.
+They can’t be stacked or neatly tucked into corners, so you’re often left lining them up individually, digging into your precious cabinet space.

 Use Hooks & Wall Mounts

 Don’t limit yourself in what you store on them though.
-Hooks and wall mounted shelves can be used to hang almost any household item from cups, pots and pans, towels, tea and coffee, toiletries, and even clothing.
-Anywhere you need easy access to items, you should think about installing one.
-As an added bonus they also make it a lot easier to move things around and find what you’re looking for.
+Hooks and wall mounted shelves can be used to hang almost anything from cups, pots and pans, towels, condiments, toiletries, and even clothing.
+These are saving redeemers if you’re constantly losing your car keys or need quick, easy access to certain things.

 Consolidate Your Entertainment Appliances

 But if you’re big on big screens, then there’s no reason you can’t incorporate a mini home-theatre into your granny flat design.
 This actually frees up a lot of space and reduces that eye-sore of cluttered appliances around your limited floor space.

 If you’re planning on renting out, a smartly consolidated entertainment system is also a great way to attract more tenants.
 Even if you just want the basics such as a standard TV and DVD – there are still ways you can reduce the amount of space they take up.